Cotcliffe

-Cotcliffe is a hamlet and civil parish in the Hambleton District of North Yorkshire, England.
+Cotcliffe is a hamlet and civil parish in the county of North Yorkshire, England.
 The hamlet is 6 km south east of Northallerton and 1 km west of the A19 road.
 In 2015, North Yorkshire County Council estimated the population to be ten people.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.